thomasvs/puppet-webalizer/README.md

 ## Limitations

 ### OS support
-Up to version 0.2.3, this module has been tested on rhel/fedora and debian type systems.
+Up to version 0.2.3, this module has been tested on rhel/fedora and debian systems.

 Version 1.0.0 underwent significant changes in order to allow virtual hosts support by means of multiple configuration files.

-Since I only use Debian systems nowadays, version 1.0.0 and upwards are tagged to only be Debian compatible.
+Therefore, since I only use Debian systems nowadays, version 1.0.0 and upwards are tagged to only be Debian compatible.
 This doesn't necessarily mean it won't work on redhat derivatives, it's only it hasn't been tested.
 In case of problems on redhat derivatives, patches are welcome.

 ### Apache config